Nature is in crisis. The world is changing rapidly, and external factors are having a significant impact on our landscapes, heritage and communities.

 Downs to the Sea brings together a partnership comprising:

-The partnership has been working on developing activities around the two following strands:
+The partnership is working on developing activities around the two following strands:

 Following support from National Lottery Heritage Fund for our development phase, we are very pleased to have received £1.7m to continue the initiative for the next three years.